 The advanced display on the VR500 shows you relevant workout metrics such as distance, calories, resistance level, time, watts, pulse and strokes per minute.
 You can also choose manual mode or choose from 12 different program profiles.

 Let's take a closer look at some of the specs...

 The BodyCraft VR500 was introduced to compete with the more popular high end rowing machines like the Concept2, and thus far they are doing a pretty good job.

 The one very noticeable difference is that the VR500 is much more expensive than the Concept2 machines.
 It's about $1600 on sale as opposed to $900-$1100, so that is a big difference.

 However, consumer reviews have been very favorable thus far despite the higher price tag, as the machine has a lot to offer.

-Some of the highlights include the ability to adjust the resistance right on the handlebars as opposed to stopping your workout and changing it.
+Some of the highlights include the ability to adjust the resistance right on the handlebars (unlike on the VR400 model) as opposed to stopping your workout and changing it.
 This is a nice touch for those who don't want to keep stopping and starting.